michael-franke/michael-franke.github.io/oberseminar/index.md

 ### Past talks

 ---------------- ----------------------------------------------------
+Jan 22, 2018\    <span style = "color:firebrick">Harald Hammarström</span> (Jena)\

+&nbsp;\          "Deep and Shallow in Automated Cognate Recognition"

+&nbsp;\          <span style = "color:gray">Given a set of languages with wordlists, the problem of cognate identification is to decide which sets of forms are derived from a common source (List et al. 2017, Kondrak 2009 and references therein).
+Typically, cognate identification is performed by aligning words phonetically and checking if the similarity exceeds a human-tuned or pre-trained threshold value.
+However, if this threshold value is set too strict, only shallow cognates (drei vs three) will be discovered, while if set too loose, non-cognates along with deep cognates (aqua vs eau) will be retrieved.
+We will argue that the use of a threshold value inherently poses this dilemma.
+As an alternative we propose a threshold-free approach to cognate identification with a different conceptualization.
+Only shallow cognates are targeted in each phase of cognate identification.
+Once shallow cognates have been identified, a (preliminary) most shallow subgroup may be inferred.
+This subgroup implies a proto-language which can be preliminarily reconstructed using the sound correspondences from the shallow cognates as a starting point.
+Shallow cognate identification may then be performed again, this time with the proto-language of the subgroup, and a new subgroup posited, and so forth iteratively.
+This way deep cognates may be recognized if and only if the modern forms become more similar the deeper we go back in time.</span>\

+&nbsp;\          &nbsp;\
 Nov 27, 2017\    <span style = "color:firebrick">Guido Seiler</span> (Munich)\

 &nbsp;\          "Dialects as a testing ground for theories of language change: closing the gap in a typology of mixed languages"